w3f/polkadot-wiki/docs/learn/learn-offenses.md

 Once a validator gets slashed, it goes into the state as an "unapplied slash".
 You can check this via
 [Polkadot-JS UI](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/staking/slashes).
-The UI shows it per validator and then all the affected nominators along with the amounts.
+The UI shows it per validator, followed by all the affected nominators and the amounts.
 While unapplied, a governance proposal can be made to reverse it during this period ({{ polkadot: <RPC network="polkadot" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :kusama }}
 days).
 After the grace period, the slashes are applied.